By Melissa Lauber

 Fairfield Children’s Home is a part of Old Mature Mission, a United Methodist Heritage Site opened in 1899.

 It is home to 80 children, most of whom were abandoned by their parents.
-“They come in as babies, some just one-day old” Thobani said, “and stay until they have something to do in life.”
+“They come in as babies, some just

 The children live in eight houses, 10 children per house, with one house mother.
 They attend school at Old Mutare Mission.